1pt-co/api/README.md

 The 1pt.co API is public so anyone can create a shortened URL

+## Instructions to use it localy
+1. To use this on local host download XAMPP (`https://www.apachefriends.org/download.html`) or MySQL database.
+2. Set up .env file or modify `config.js` file to enter database credentials.
+3. Open terminal in the project root and type `npm start`

+## EndPoints
 Endpoint: `csclub.uwaterloo.ca/~phthakka/1pt-express`

 > Note: the old endpoint (`csclub.uwaterloo.ca/~phthakka/1pt`) is still live but will soon be **deprecated**.